darkcom109/Webify.ai-v2/README.md

 ### ✨ Features

 - ⚡ **AI Website Generation** – Just describe the site you want, and Webify builds it for you.
-- 🎨 **Tailwind CSS Styling** – Modern, responsive designs out of the box.
+- 🎨 **Bootstrap + Tailwind CSS Styling** – Modern, responsive designs out of the box.
 - 🧠 **Improved Model Integration** – Uses the `o3` with `max_output_tokens` for long, coherent outputs.
 - 🖼 **Live Preview Page** – See the generated site on its own page, not just in a box.
 - 🔄 **Regeneration Support** – Easily tweak prompts and generate again.